 Victoria was notified of no new cases of COVID-19 yesterday.

-This is the twelfth day in a row of no new locally acquired cases in Victoria.
+This is the eighth day in a row of no new locally acquired cases.

 There were three COVID-19 cases in hospital in Victoria yesterday.